Organisations have rushed to adopt Microsoft Teams over the last few weeks in these challenging and uncertain times.

 Teams is a productivity app from Microsoft that has allowed organisations to keep in contact through its video, instant messaging and voice call features.
 Integrating Teams into current systems has meant a steep learning curve not only for staff, but also for most of the IT team supporting the application.

 Teams adoption rates are so high that Microsoft has just announced that teams adoption in Italy is up 775% over the last month with over 44 million daily active users globally.
 Teams features many essential features for the modern workplace like voice calls, instant messaging, group channel messaging, file sharing and more.
-It even features dark mode for those of you who, like me, are allergic to the light 😉
+It even features dark mode.

 Companies like ourselves at Softwerx have been using teams for some time as the main phone system and so we were able to just send staff home and continue to work uninterrupted.
 That’s a positive outcome because our entire phone system has been run over the internet including our direct dials which have been linked through Teams (and before teams through Skype for Business).
 In addition, the Business Voice SKU from Microsoft has enabled organisations that didn’t have IP phones to turn on the PABX features and continue receiving and making calls from home.